 How strong are Emax crowns, and how long do they last?

 The strength of the dental crown is one of the most important factors to consider when choosing crown material.
 Emax crowns have a lifespan of around 10 years or more.
 They’re made of extremely tough lithium disilicate material.

 The most important thing to note is that a single block of lithium disilicate is used to make these crowns.
 This ensures that there are no joints in the construction and the crown can withstand maximum pressure.
 The chances of chipping or breaking this durable crown are low.

 Can Emax crowns be whitened?

-Emax crowns may stain over time if exposed to acidic food, wine, coffee, or smoking.
+Emax crowns may stain over time if exposed to wine, coffee, or smoking.
 These stains cannot be cleaned with regular brushing and flossing.
-However, the good thing is that the stains don't penetrate the tough surface of the crowns so your teeth stay protected.
-You can opt for whitening treatments that may polish the natural color of your teeth, but those procedures won’t affect the color of the crowns.
-Once the crowns stain, the only way to make them white again would be to replace them.
+The only way to make them white again would be to replace them.